Citroën Jumpy: Fiat E-Scudo/E-Ulysse

 In March 2022, Fiat unveiled the E-Ulysse, a battery electric derivative of its passenger van.
 The cargo version is called the E-Scudo.

 Iveco eJolly

 In June 2025, Iveco unveiled the eJolly alongside the larger eSuperJolly, slotting under the Daily and alongside the eMoovy as Iveco's smallest electric van offerings.

+Other versions

+Ram ProMaster City

+In March 2026, Ram Trucks unveiled the ProMaster City, replacing the previous Fiat Doblò-based model sold from 2015 to 2022.
+It is planned to debut in North America in early 2027, as a 2027 model.
+The ProMaster City will be available only in LWB spec with cargo (Tradesman) and passenger (SLT/SLT+) body styles.
+A 1.6-litre, turbocharged gasoline engine producing 166 hp coupled with an 8-speed automatic is the only available powertrain.

 Hydrogen

 On May 18, 2021, Opel presented the Vivaro-e Hydrogen.
 This version has a payload of 1100 kg (contrary to 1200 kg for the electric version and 1400 kg for the combustion version).
 The Vivaro-e Hydrogen combines a 45 kW fuel cell with a 10.5 kW lithium-ion battery.
 The hydrogen cylinders are supplied by Symbio, a joint venture between Michelin and Faurecia.
 Peugeot presented its e-Expert Hydrogen a few days later and Citroën its ë-Jumpy Hydrogen.
 These vehicles are manufactured at the Valenciennes plant then converted to hydrogen at the former Opel plant in Rüsselheim.